aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 I worked on this project by adapting and enhancing an initial PowerShell metadata collection script, then creating a local executable version, testing desktop shortcut execution, and documenting the workflow as a 1st Level Support practice project.

-I tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and end-user-facing documentation.
+The tool was tested on multiple Windows systems, with the troubleshooting process documented alongside both technician-facing and end-user-facing support notes.

 ---